✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 One of the most devastating events that can hit a micro or small business is when a trusted employee is found to have taken assets or money from the company.
 This act of embezzlement has caused great pain for many small businesses not just from the financial loss.
 Many times an employer will say *”he/she was the last person I would ever have expected to steal from me”* as he/she was totally and completely trusted.
 The loss of trust in these situations can sting even more than the monetary loss for much longer.
 It is critical business owners must constantly be diligent against theft, and the most common type of theft is by trusted employees.
 There are some of the telltale signs that an employee is embezzling and below are some tips for protecting your business from this devastating loss.

-processes, they manipulate them for their own gain. - Extravagant: Watch for employees who are living a lifestyle that is out of proportion to their salary.
+• Extravagant: Living a lifestyle that is out of proportion to their actual salary.

-- Egotistical risk-taker: An embezzler is often a rule breaker in and out of work life - from speeding tickets to overusing
+• Egotistical risk-taker: A rule breaker in and out of work (speeding, overusing sick time).

-- The financials are always in a state of chaos.
+• The financial records are constantly in a state of chaos.

-- The reports never seem to be accurate
+• Reconciliation reports never seem to align or be accurate.

-- The person doing the books is overly protective of their work
+• The person doing the books is overly protective and rejects delegation or assistance.

-Employees Are Ingenious Regarding Their Various Methods of Embezzlement, but there are ways to minimize the risks to your business.
-Embezzlers typically need three things to get away with a crime - means, motive and opportunity.
-In smaller businesses having one person in charge of all aspects of your company's bookkeeping/accounting without oversights, controls, or just spot check audits is the first ingredient in an embezzler's formula.
+Employees are ingenious regarding their various methods of embezzlement, but there are ways to minimize the risks to your business.
+Embezzlers typically need three things to get away with a crime—means, motive, and opportunity.
+In smaller businesses, having one person in charge of all aspects of your company’s bookkeeping/accounting without oversights, controls, or spot audits is the first ingredient in an embezzler’s formula.

 Protect From Embezzlement